 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-The standard of medical facilities throughout Chad is extremely limited.
+Outside of N’Djamena, medical facilities are extremely limited.
 Pharmaceuticals are in short supply and hygiene standards are poor.
-Doctors and hospitals generally require up-front payment before commencing treatment.
-In the event of illness or an accident, medical evacuation to a destination with the appropriate facilities would be necessary.
-Medical evacuation could cost over a hundred thousand dollars depending on circumstances.
+Doctors and hospitals generally require upfront payment before commencing treatment.
+Although paved roads extend from N’Djamena to several outlying regions, medical evacuation to the capital city by charter airlines is highly recommended.

 Chad is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 We strongly recommend that you are vaccinated against yellow fever before travelling to Chad.
 See the Entry and Exit section for important information about vaccination certificate requirements.
 For more information about yellow fever, see the Department of Health website.

 Malaria occurs widely throughout the year in Chad.
 Other insect-borne diseases (including filariasis and African sleeping sickness) also occur.
 We encourage you to consider taking prophylaxis against malaria and taking measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing, and ensuring your accommodation is mosquito proof.